OpenDSA/OpenDSAX/Doc/source/SDK.rst

    #.
 Now (re)start the workbench server.

    #.
 You should be able to visit http://127.0.0.1:8000/ and see your
-      new xblock TestXBlock in the list
+      new XBlock TestXBlock in the list

          .. image:: _static/workbench_test_XBlock.png
             :width: 650px